KlausPopp/Moddy/docs/detailed/seqprog.rst

 .. note::

-	Moddy executes each :meth:`~.vthread.vThread.runVThread` method in a separate python thread.
+	Moddy executes each :meth:`~.vthread.vThread.run_vthread` method in a separate python thread.
 	But don't worry: Race conditions resulting from concurrent execution cannot occur in Moddy, because Moddy executes exactly only one thread at each time, either the simulator thread or one of the vThreads.
 	There is no need to protect your data via mutexes.